 - S.2.2.
 Balance Indicator.
 On a balance indicator consisting of two indicating edges, lines, or points, the ends of the indicators shall be sharply defined.
 When the scale is in balance, the ends shall be separated by not more than 1.0 mm (0.04 in). - S.2.2.1.
 Dairy-Product Test, Grain-Test, Prescription, and Class I and II Scales.
 Except on digital indicating devices, a dairy-product test, grain-test, prescription, or Class I or II scale shall be equipped with a balance indicator.
 If an indicator and a graduated scale are not in the same plane, the clearance between the indicator and the graduations shall be not more than 1.0 mm (0.04 in). - S.2.2.2.
 Equal-Arm Scale.
 An equal-arm scale shall be equipped with a balance indicator.
 If the indicator and balance graduation are not in the same plane, the clearance between the indicator and the balance graduation shall be not more than 1.0 mm (0.04 in).
-[Nonretroactive as of January 1, 1989] (Added 1988) - S.2.3.
-Tare.
-On any scale (except a monorail scale equipped with digital indications and multi-interval scales or multiple range scales when the value of tare is determined in a lower weighing range or weighing segment), the value of the tare division shall be equal to the value of the scale division.
-The tare mechanism shall operate only in a backward direction (that is, in a direction of underregistration) with respect to the zero-load balance condition of the scale.
-A device designed to automatically clear any tare value shall also be designed to prevent the automatic clearing of tare until a complete transaction has been indicated.
+[Nonretroactive as of January 1, 1989]

+S.2.3.
+Tare. - On any scale (except a monorail scale equipped with digital indications and multi-interval scales or multiple range scales when the value of tare is determined in a lower weighing range or weighing segment), the value of the tare division shall be equal to the value of the scale division.\ The tare mechanism shall operate only in a backward direction (that is, in a direction of underregistration) with respect to the zero-load balance condition of the scale.
+A device designed to automatically clear any tare value shall also be designed to prevent the automatic clearing of tare until a complete transaction has been indicated. \ scale capacity to within 0.02 % of scale capacity.
+On a dynamic monorail weighing system, means shall be provided to automatically maintain this condition.

 Note: On a computing scale, this requires the input of a unit price, the display of the unit price, and a computed positive total price at a readable equilibrium.
-Other devices require a complete weighing operation, including tare, net, and gross weight determination
+Other devices require a complete weighing operation, including tare, net, and gross weight determination\

 S.2.3.1.
-Monorail Scales Equipped with Digital Indications. - On a static monorail weighing system equipped with digital indications, means shall be provided for setting any tare value of less than 5 % of the scale capacity to within 0.02 % of scale capacity.
-On a dynamic monorail weighing system, means shall be provided to automatically maintain this condition.
+Monorail Scales Equipped with Digital Indications. - On a static monorail weighing system equipped with digital indications, means shall be provided for setting any tare value of less than 5 % of the

-S.2.4.
 Level-Indicating Means. - Except for portable wheel-load weighers and portable axle load scales, a portable scale shall be equipped with level-indicating means if its weighing performance is changed by an amount greater than the appropriate acceptance tolerance when it is tilted up to and including 5 % rise over run in any direction from a level position and rebalanced.
 The level-indicating means shall be readable without removing any scale parts requiring a tool.